Mrs. Fisher’s “Plantation Corn Bread or Hoe Cake,” Or A Brief Introduction to a Real-Life Black Female Food Figure You Should Know About

 Her name was Abby Fisher and her cookbook is titled What Mrs. Fisher Knows About Old Southern Cooking.

-She published the book in 1881, but it was not rediscovered, as it were until 1984, and then Karen Hess, the great culinary historian, republished the original with some notes in the mid 1990s.
+She published the book in 1881, but it was not rediscovered, as it were, until 1984.
+Then, Karen Hess, the great culinary historian, republished the original with some notes in the mid 1990s.

 The fact these cookbooks by Black women – the first two cookbooks of their kind in the history of this country – were “lost” and rediscovered much later is in itself telling of how American culture has ignored the culinary contributions of Black women, which makes the sudden outrage some people are displaying over the “erasure” of Aunt Jemima all the more performative.